jsilalahi/beacon/README.md

 # :loudspeaker: Beacon
-Real-time error reporting for developers.
+Real-time error reporting for engineering team.

+Imagine that your application in production and customers using it.
+Sometimes, an runtime exception is occur by users.
+And engineering team did not know it happens to your customers.
+Your customer sad.

+Beacon can help engineering team to catch this runtime error and notify them.
 We should catch errors before users do.

 ## Install
 Require this package with composer.
 It is recommended to only require the package for development.